News

 People visit memorials for victims of a mass shooting at Robb Elementary School in Uvalde, Texas, on May 26, 2022.
 Nineteen children and two teachers were killed in one of the deadliest school shootings in U.S. history.
 (Michael M. Santiago/Getty Images)

-In San Diego, a middle school boy was not disciplined for repeatedly groping students because school staff were concerned that actions taken against him would violate a school policy protecting special education students, according to a 2024 complaint filed with the Department of Education’s Office for Civil Rights.
+In San Diego, a middle school student was not disciplined for repeatedly groping students because school staff were concerned that actions taken against him would violate a school policy protecting special education students, according to a 2024 complaint filed with the Department of Education’s Office for Civil Rights.

-“Restorative justice has been horrible,” Moms for Liberty co-founder Tiffany Justice said during the Teacher Freedom Alliance annual summit in Washington in July.
+“Restorative justice has been horrible,” Moms for Liberty cofounder Tiffany Justice said during the Teacher Freedom Alliance annual summit in Washington in July.
 “Kids have to sit in a kumbaya circle with their abuser and talk about what role they played as the victim.”

-Meanwhile, suspension rates in Wisconsin have noticeably increased since the beginning of 2025, because “the pressure is off now,” said Will Flanders, research director for the Wisconsin Institute for Law & Liberty.
+Meanwhile, suspension rates in Wisconsin have noticeably increased since the beginning of 2025 because “the pressure is off now,” said Will Flanders, research director for the Wisconsin Institute for Law & Liberty.

 “Softer, woke discipline policies are not a positive force,” he told The Epoch Times.